axeper/portfolio/README.md

 ## Link summary

-For conveniency sake, here is a list of some of the assignments that
+Here is a list of some of the assignments that I have done.

 ## Next Word Prediction App [R, Shiny, NLP]